How to perform database replication failover.

-If the latency of the Standby server is not 0, the Current latency for the target primary server field appears and displays the latency of the Standby server that will become the new Primary server.
+If the latency of the Standby server isn't 0, the Current latency for the target Primary server field appears and displays the latency of the Standby server that will become the new Primary server.
 The database replication failover occurs once the latency of the Standby server reduces to 0.
-If the latency does not reduce to 0 or the failover needs to be initiated immediately, click Force to ignore the latency value and perform the failover immediately.
+If the latency doesn't reduce to 0 or the failover needs to be initiated immediately, click Force to ignore the latency value and perform the failover immediately.

 Once the latency reduces to 0 or the Force button is clicked, the database replication failover initiates and the database replication status changes to "Failover is in progress".Note: Once a failover is in progress, navigating to the Database Replication page redirects you to the Failover progress page.